Speech-to-Speech

 Turn Detection (OpenAI only)

-- Semantic VAD (default) — uses a classifier over the caller’s words.
+How GPT Realtime decides the caller has finished speaking.
+Two modes:- Semantic VAD (default) — uses a classifier over the caller’s words.

 Less likely to chunk mid-sentence; friendlier to hesitant callers.